 NACA's team of HAND professionals provide guidance to assist you in repairing a property that you can make into the home of your dreams while avoiding financial hardship due to unexpected repairs and high maintenance costs after closing.
-A major renovation requires a significant amount of work on your part but the result could be an extraordinary home, customized to your desires.
+A major renovation requires a significant amount of work on your part, but the result could be an extraordinary home, customized to your desires.
 Renovations are completed after you close on your home.
 You are responsible for managing this project with the support of the HAND department.
 The funds are held in a Repair Escrow account at the lender and paid to the contractor once that portion of the repairs are completed and inspected.
-If you are unable to live in the house because it is in need of significant renovation, you may not have to make a monthly mortgage payment for the first six months.
+You may not have to make a monthly mortgage payment for the first six months if you are unable to live in the house because it is in need of significant renovation.

-Whichever type of property you decide to buy, there are some basic requirements which are explained in detail in your Purchase Workshop once you are NACA Qualified.
+There are some basic requirements which are explained in detail in your Purchase Workshop once you are NACA Qualified, regardless of the type of property you decide to buy.
 The extent of your involvement with HAND depends on the type of repairs and whether you and/or the seller is responsible for completing them.